* As an Amazon Associate I earn from qualifying purchases.

 • Plant a Tree: Tigers can plant trees in a local park or community area.
 This helps improve air quality and provides homes for wildlife.

-• Clean Up a Park: Organize a day to pick up trash at a local park or along a river.
+• Clean Up a Park: Organize a day to pick up trash at a local park.
 This keeps the environment clean and safe for everyone.

 • Start a Recycling Program: If there isn’t already one in place, Tigers can help start a recycling program at their meeting place or school.
 They can make signs and help teach others what can be recycled.